MariaNakhle/vhdl-matrix-multiplier/README.md

 # VHDL Matrix Multiplier - Final Project 🖩⚡

-This repository contains my final project for the *Programmable Logic Devices* course at [Your Institution].
+This repository contains my final project for the *Programmable Logic Devices* course at [Braude College].
 The project demonstrates a fully functional **4×4 matrix multiplier** designed in VHDL, simulated in ModelSim, synthesized with Quartus Prime, and deployed on an Altera Cyclone V FPGA board.

 ---